njcuk9999/apero-utils/spirou/sandbox/apero_ccf_code/README.md

 Please do not change this code - but feel free to make copies of it and edit those to test code changes.

+Note currently this will only work for OBJ_FP, OBJ_DARK of type TELLU_OBJ but we could add others if required (by this diverges from cal_ccf_spirou.py)

 ### Things you will need